Skip to content

 sheaf> ((fn [x] (* x 10)) 5)

-sheaf> ;; Without them, this defines the function but does not apply it
+Note the double (( )) to call the lambda immediately.
+Without them, the expression defines the function but does not apply it:

 Local bindings